 Usha Tummala-Nara, PhD, teaching assistant

-This course will be delivered over four 1-hour long sessions.
-The first session will focus on courage, second on generosity, the third on gratitude, and the fourth on forgiveness.
+This course will be delivered over four one-hour long sessions.
+The first session will focus on courage, the second on generosity, the third on gratitude, and the fourth on forgiveness.
 In each of these sessions, developmental origins of the respective capacities as well as their psychopathologic variants will be discussed.
-Illustrative vignettes from daily life, culture at large, and clinical work will be presented in all four sessions.
+Illustrative vignettes from daily life, culture at large and clinical work will be presented in all four sessions.
 While developmental and psychopathological concerns will be raised, the emphasis will remain upon the application of these insights to conducting psychotherapy and psychoanalysis.

 - Differentiate between fearlessness, courage, and counterphobia